zulc22/Mastarune/README.md

 If you know how to solve these problems make an issue or pull request!

+## Note - this theme was designed for the Glitchsoc "Glitch Edition" default skin.

 # Installation

 For now I'm not writing a fool-proof guide, so hopefully this is good enough.
 I mean, you probably use Mastodon so this shouldn't be too bad to understand, I would hope.